-Not another bland “best CV layout” or "CV writing Tips" article, Paul Buchan, Principal Consultant for Accounting & Finance shares his advice on how to ensure recruiters take notice of your application.
+Not another bland "best CV layout" or "CV writing Tips" article, Paul Buchan, Principal Consultant for Accountancy & Finance, shares his advice on how to ensure recruiters take notice of your application.
 Click here to read our expert advice on how to write a great cover letter.

 CV Writing Tips

 There are many different ways to construct a CV.
 Thus, it is difficult to establish the 'best cv layout'.
-In my career I have seen just about every scenario imaginable; biography based, bullet-pointed, functional, avant garde and back again.
-On one occasion I received an application with five different formats of a CV, ranging from a one page summary to a 28 page autobiography with the caveat that I should “pick whichever one is in vogue”.
+I have seen just about every scenario imaginable; biography based, bullet-pointed, functional, avant-garde and back again.
+On one occasion, I received an application with five different CV formats, ranging from a one-page summary to a 28-page autobiography with the caveat that I should "pick whichever one is in vogue".

 Here's the secret – there isn't a standard "one size fits all" for creating the elusive perfect CV.

 To be blunt, there is no such thing as a perfect CV or the best CV layout.
-CVs need to be tailored to different audiences and updated for each role you are applying for.
-As irritating and time consuming as this may be, there’s no way to take shortcuts.
-If you do not tailor your CV you’re at risk of your application being rejected – is it worth it just to cut a few corners?
+CVs need to be tailored to different audiences and updated for each role you apply for.
+As irritating and time consuming as this may be, there's no way to take shortcuts.
+If you do not tailor your CV, you're at risk of your application being rejected – is it worth it just to cut a few corners?

-The examples I use stem from my experience as a commercial industry accountancy and finance recruiter, however the same principles can be used in any market.
-So, here are my CV writing tips supported by examples of CV template wherever necessary.
+The examples I use stem from my experience as a commercial industry accountancy and finance recruiter; however, the same principles can be used in any market.
+So, here are my CV writing tips supported by examples of CV templates wherever necessary.

-With the myriad of CV advice and examples of CV template online, this may seem basic, but you would be surprised how many candidates fall at the first hurdle.
+With the myriad of CV advice and CV template examples online, this may seem basic, but you would be surprised how many candidates fall at the first hurdle.